Top of the page

-You don't have to eat special foods when you take insulin.
+You don't have to eat special foods when you have diabetes.
 You just have to be careful to eat healthy foods.
-And you have to spread throughout the day the carbohydrates you eat.
-Carbohydrates raise blood sugar higher and more quickly than any other nutrient.
-It is found in desserts, breads and cereals, and fruit.
-It's also found in starchy vegetables such as potatoes and corn, grains such as rice and pasta, and milk and yogurt.
+Carbohydrates (carbs) raise blood sugar higher and quicker than any other nutrient.
+Carbs are found in desserts, breads and cereals, and fruit.
+They're also in starchy vegetables.
+These include potatoes, corn, and grains such as rice and pasta.
+Carbs are also in milk and yogurt.

 A registered dietitian or certified diabetes educator can help you plan meals and snacks.